shadowed1/ChromeOS_PowerControl/README.md

 *SleepControl:*

+- SleepControl does not send sleepcommands to the OS, but simulates activity when idle on a configurable timer.
 - By reading powerd.LATEST log, SleepControl monitors when the powerd daemon reports 'User activity stopped'.
 - The file /usr/share/power_manager/send_feedback_if_undimmed (when set to 1) is what controls this behavior.
 - Parsing strings like 'User activity started' or 'Audio activity started' tells SleepControl the user is active.